-"(1) IN GENERAL.-Subject to paragraph (2), the amount paid under this section for fiscal year 2020 to a State that is 1 of the 50 States shall be the amount equal to the relative population proportion amount determined for the State under paragraph (3) for such fiscal year.
+"(1) IN GENERAL.-Subject to paragraph (2). the amount paid under this section for fiscal year 2020 to a State that is 1 of the 50 States shall be the amount equal to the relative population proportion amount determined for the State under paragraph (3) for such fiscal year.

-"(2) MINIMUM PAYMENT.
+"(2) MINIMUM PAYMENT.-

-"(A) IN GENERAL .- No State that is 1 of the 50 States shall receive a payment under this section for fiscal year 2020 that is less than \$1,250,000,000.
+"(A) IN GENERAL .- No State that is 1 of the 50 States shall receive a payment under this section for fiscal year 2020 that is less than \$1,250,000,000

-"(B) PRO BATA ADJUSTMENTS .- The Secretary shall adjust on a pro rata hasis the amount of the payments for each of the 50 States determined under this subsection without regard to this subparagraph to the extent necessary to comply with the requirements of subparagraph (A).
+"(B) PRO RATA ADJUSTMENTS,-The Secretary shall adjust on a pro rata basis the amount of the payments for each of the 50 States determined under this subsection without regard to this subparagraph to the extent necessary to comply with the requirements of subparagraph (A).

-"(3) RELATIVE POPULATION PROPORTION AMOUNT .- For purposes of paragraph (1), the relative population proportion amount de-termined under this paragraph for a State for fiscal year 2020 is the product oftion (as defined in paragraph (4)).
+"(3) RELATIVE POPULATION PROPORTION AMOUNT .- For purposes of paragraph (1), the relative population proportion amount determined under this paragraph for a State for fiscal year 2020 is the product of-

-"(A) the amount appropriated under paragraph (1) of subsection (a) for fiscal year 2020 that remains after the application of paragraph (2) of that subsection; and
+"(A) the amount appropriated under paragraph (1) of subsection (a) for fiscal year 2020 that remains after the application of paragraph (2) of that subsection; and the quotient of-'(A) the population of the State; and

-(B) the relative State population propor-
+"(B) the relative State population proportion (as defined in paragraph (4)).

-'(4) RELATIVE STATE POPULATION PROPOR-TION DEFINED.-For purposes of paragraph (3)(B), the term 'relative State population proportion' means, with respect to a State. the quotient of-
+"(4) RELATIVE STATE POPULATION PROPOR-TION DEFINED .- For purposes of paragraph (3)(B), the term 'relative State population proportion' means, with respect to a State,